StarRocks/starrocks/docs/sql-reference/sql-statements/data-definition/CREATE TABLE.md

 - If `datekey` supports DATE and INTEGER data type, the data type of `START`, `END`, and `EVERY` must be the same as the data type of `datekey`.
 - If `datekey` only supports DATE data type, you need to use the `INTERVAL` keyword to specify the date interval.
 You can specify the date interval by day, week, month, or year.
 The naming conventions of partitions are the same as those for dynamic partitions.

-For more information, see [Data distribution](../../../table_design/Data_distribution.md#create-and-modify-partitions-in-bulk).Determine the number of tablets
+For more information, see [Data distribution](../../../table_design/Data_distribution.md#create-and-modify-partitions-in-bulk).

 ### distribution_des

-Data in partitions can be subdivided into buckets based on the hash values of the bucketing columns.
+Data in partitions can be subdivided into tablets based on the hash values of the bucketing columns.
 We recommend that you follow the suggestions below to decide the bucketing column:

 - The column with high cardinality such as ID.
 - The column that is often used as a filter in queries.